Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Conclusion

-Following comprehensive sanity checks to validate the model's performance and investigate the influence of periastron advance in the relevant parameter space, we employed \texttt{TaylorF2ecck} with the \texttt{Bilby} package to analyze public LVK data for the purely inspiral events GW170817 and GW190425.
-Our Bayesian parameter estimation indicates that the $e_0$ for both events is statistically consistent with zero at a 90\% confidence level (specifically, $e_0 < 0.011$ for GW170817 and $e_0 < 0.028$ for GW190425 at 20 Hz), under the assumptions of uniform and log-uniform prior for $e_0$ and it corroborates previous studies by LNB.
-Given the negligible eccentricities measured for these events, our comparison between \texttt{TaylorF2ecck} and \texttt{TaylorF2ecc} showed subtle differences in the 2D mass-eccentricity posterior contours, but no significant differences in the constraints on individual parameters arising from the inclusion of multiple harmonics and the periastron advance effect in \texttt{TaylorF2ecck}.
-However, a substantial bias in the $q$ posterior was observed when comparing these models to a version of \texttt{TaylorF2ecc} that included 3.5PN-order circular contributions in its Fourier phase.
-Considering the known correlation between mass and eccentricity, these parameter estimation studies therefore suggest the importance of incorporating $e_0$ contributions at least up to 3.5PN-order in our eccentric waveform model.
-This inference regarding the $q$ bias and the significance of 3.5PN phasing was substantiated by employing versions of the quasi-circular \texttt{TaylorF2} approximant that incorporate Fourier phase contributions at various PN orders.
+Following comprehensive sanity checks to validate the model's performance and investigate the influence of eccentricity and periastron advance in the relevant parameter space, we employed \texttt{TaylorF2Ecck} using the \texttt{Bilby} software to analyze public LVK data for the inspiral-dominated events GW170817 and GW190425.
+Our Bayesian parameter-estimation results show that the inferred values of $e_0$ for both events are negligible, with the posterior distributions railing toward zero under both uniform and log-uniform priors on $e_0$.
+Specifically, we obtain 90\% credible upper limits of $e_0 \leq 0.016$ for GW170817 and $e_0 \leq 0.023$ for GW190425 at $20$~Hz, in line with Ref.~\cite{LNB}.
+Supporting this, our Bayes factor comparisons show no preference for the eccentric models over the quasi-circular model ($|\Delta \log_{10}{\cal B}| < 1$), consistent with the expected near-degeneracy of eccentric and quasi-circular templates at very low $e_0$.
+Furthermore, at the negligible eccentricities inferred for these events, comparisons between \texttt{TaylorF2Ecck} and \texttt{TaylorF2Ecc} also yield $|\Delta \log_{10}{\cal B}| < 1$, indicating no strong preference for the eccentric model that includes periastron advance with additional harmonics over the model without these features.
+Consequently, in this regime, these additional physical effects have no significant impact on parameter estimation, resulting in no discernible difference in the two-dimensional mass--eccentricity posterior contours.
+However, a substantial bias in the $q$ posterior is observed when comparing these models to a version of \texttt{TaylorF2Ecc} that includes 3.5PN-order circular contributions in its Fourier phase.
+Considering the known correlation between mass and eccentricity, these parameter-estimation studies suggest the importance of incorporating $e_0$ contributions up to at least 3.5PN order in our eccentric waveform model.
+This inference regarding the $q$ bias and the significance of 3.5PN Fourier phase corrections is further substantiated by our analysis using versions of the quasi-circular \texttt{TaylorF2} approximant that incorporate Fourier phase contributions at various PN orders.